What Is NIL and How Does the RallyFuel Platform Work?

 Rallyfuel tracks federal moves to help campuses adapt and protect athlete rights.

-On May 23, 2024, the NCAA reached a proposed settlement that may permit direct school payments and include about $2.8 billion in back pay.
+On May 23, 2024, the NCAA announced a proposed settlement that could permit schools to pay athletes and distribute about $2.8 billion in back compensation.
 The settlement’s status depends on approval scheduled for April 7, 2025.

 AreaPossible ChangeOperational Effect